AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Bug Fixes {#bug-fixes}

 * The reliability of Assets performance testing was improved by adding retries under certain conditions.
-* The **Run** menu option will be disabled from the pipeline menu options along with an explanatory tooltip, if the associated environment no longer exits.
+* The **Run** menu option is now disabled in the pipeline menu along with an explanatory tooltip, if the associated environment no longer exits.